martus13/pricing-service/docs/test-strategy.md

 - **Unit Tests:**
   Validate the behavior of individual components (services, controllers, mappers, etc.).
-  Tools: JUnit 5, Mockito.
+  *Tools:* JUnit 5, Mockito.
+  *Example:* Verify that the price calculation method returns the expected value for a given set of parameters.

 - **Integration Tests:**
   Verify the interaction between components and integration with external dependencies (repositories, database, etc.).
-  Tools: JUnit 5, Spring Boot Test, H2 (in-memory DB).
+  *Tools:* JUnit 5, Spring Boot Test, H2 (in-memory DB).
+  *Example:* Ensure that a REST request stores and retrieves data correctly from the database.

 - **API Tests (optional):**
   Validate the exposed REST endpoints.
-  Tools: MockMvc, RestAssured.
+  *Tools:* MockMvc, RestAssured.
+  *Example:* Test that the `/prices/products/{productId}/brands/{brandId}` endpoint responds correctly to different input scenarios.

 ## 3. Tools